joembedded/JesFs/README.md

 - V2.02 (nRf52) Changed toSDK17.0.2 and SES 5,10b (problem with nrf_clock() in SDK17.0.2 not fixed in SDK17.0.2, see docu)
 - V3.00 (nRF52) Added Support for nRF52832
 - V3.10 (nRF52) Added Sample for nRF52832 (I/O Configuration for u-Blox ANNA-B112-module)
+- V3.11 Added print of Flash ID for analysis in JesFs_main.c
 ---

 # Using JesFs – BlackBox-Demo #